BabylonJS/Website/README.md

 ### Meta tags

-meta tags can be unique for each page.
-This property available as part of page level Json property and contains list of tags
+Meta tags can be unique for each page.This property is available as a part of page level Json property and contains list of tags.

 ``` json
     "metaTags": [